 Visitors to the website can download images located on the website.
 We do not collect information on those downloads.
-Please respect copyright laws and refer to our Copyright and fair usage page.
+Please respect copyright laws and refer to our Copyright and Fair Use page.
 All site content is governed by the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
-More details available on the Copyright Considerations page.
+More details are available on the Copyright Considerations page.

 The Journeys in Genealogy website uses an internal WordPress contact form that only saves the information you have entered voluntarily–and includes a GDPR Agreement that you must consent to in order to send your message.
 No cookies are involved, and we do not share your information with anyone.
 The information is retained for the sole purpose of responding to your message and is available only to the Journeys in Genealogy site publisher (me).

 If you leave a comment on our site you may opt-in to save your name, email address, and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for two weeks.

 If you have a forum account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.